Moxidus/Multi-Process-Robotic-Control-Framework-Assignment/README.md

 ## Requirements
 - make
 - gcc c99 compiler
+- add these binaries to the environment variables

 ## Building the project
 1. navigate to any stage of the project: